Skip to content

 Transaction Timeout and Automatic Rollback

 The Swiftlet enforces a configurable transaction timeout.
-If a transaction exceeds this timeout, it is automatically rolled back to prevent resource leaks and ensure system stability.
-This is managed by a timer that periodically checks all active transactions and invokes rollback on those that have timed out.
+If an XA transaction exceeds the allowed duration, it is automatically rolled back to prevent resource leaks and maintain consistency.
+The timeout mechanism is driven by a timer that periodically checks for expired transactions.

 Configuration Example: